breatheco-de/exercise-postcard/.learn/exercises/12-split-postcard-body/README.md

 ## 💡 Hint:

-+ Something like this should look like in your HTML file.
++ Your HTML file should look similar to this:

  ```html
    <div class="postcard-body">